mountaineerbr/shellChatGPT/man/README.md

 to the target LANG.

 Set twice to phrase or thrice for word-level timestamps (-www).

+With `options -vv`, stop voice recorder on silence auto detection.

 **-W**, **--translate** \[*AUD*\] \[*PROMPT-EN*\]
 Translate audio file into English text.